Elsys-Design/CNES_SPACE-FIBRE-LIGHT/README.md

 The unit tests must therefore be checked and corrected if necessary.

 ### 4.5 License
-This IP is copyright CNES and can be licensed to be use in external projects.
+This IP is copyright CNES and is licensed under CERN open hardware license `CERN-OHL-W`.

 # Getting started